Neu-Eichenberg

-Neu-Eichenberg is a municipality in the Werra-Meißner-Kreis in Hesse, Germany.
+Neu-Eichenberg is a municipality in the Werra-Meißner-Kreis district of northern Hesse, Germany.
+It was formed on February 1, 1971, from the merger of the municipalities of Berge, Eichenberg, Hebenshausen, Hermannrode, and Marzhausen in the northeastern tip of the Werra-Meißner district, on the border with Thuringia and Lower Saxony.
+The total area is quite small, with it only being 2,753 hectares.

 Geography

 Location

 Neu-Eichenberg lies near the three-state common point shared by Hesse, Thuringia and Lower Saxony between Kassel (45 km) and Göttingen (12 km).
+It is included in the Lower Saxon hills and extends between the Werra and Leine rivers.

 Neighbouring communities

-Neu-Eichenberg borders in the north on the community of Friedland (in Lower Saxony’s Göttingen district), in the east on the communities of Hohengandern and Bornhagen (both in Thuringia’s Eichsfeld district) and in the south and west on the town of Witzenhausen (Werra-Meißner-Kreis).
+Neu-Eichenberg borders in the north on the community of Friedland (in Lower Saxony's Göttingen district), in the east on the communities of Hohengandern and Bornhagen (both in Thuringia’s Eichsfeld district) and in the south and west on the town of Witzenhausen (Werra-Meißner-Kreis).

 Constituent communities

 Neu-Eichenberg is made up of seven places named Berge, Neuenrode, Eichenberg Bahnhof, Eichenberg Dorf, Hebenshausen (administrative seat), Hermannrode and Marzhausen, but its five Ortsteile are Berge (Berge and Neuenrode), Eichenberg (Bahnhof and Dorf), Hebenshausen, Hermannrode and Marzhausen.

+Physical geography

+Neu‑Eichenberg is defined by A hilly terrain within the broader Werra‑Meißner region, with elevations spanning from low valleys to nearly 480m high ridges.
+Notably, the nearby “Auf der Schärfe” ridge (within the Sandwald uplands) rises to 477.2 m and stands as the area’s highest point.